Nyveon/MCStructureCleaner/README.md

 - I have only tested this with 1.16 worlds.
 In theory it should work with all worlds that use the anvil format though.
 - Feel free to message me on discord or twitter if you need help using it.
 - Why did we make this?
-To save our own SMP world after uninstalling some mods.
+To save our own SMP world after uninstalling some mods and getting the MC-194811 error.
 We had spent a lot of time on it, and didn't want anyone else to have to lose their world to the same bug.